Michael Manley: Diplomacy

 Manley developed close friendships with several communist and socialist leaders, foremost of whom were Julius Nyerere of Tanzania, Olof Palme of Sweden, and Fidel Castro of Cuba.
-Manley's support for Cuba sending troops to Angola during the Angolan Civil War (where the ruling regime was supported by apartheid South Africa) was criticized by Henry Kissinger and others, and led to a worsening of relations between the US and Jamaica.
+Manley's support for Cuba sending troops to Angola during the Angolan Civil War was criticized by Henry Kissinger and others, and led to a worsening of relations between the US and Jamaica.

 In December 1977, Manley visited President Jimmy Carter at the White House to remedy the situation, and relations improved somewhat.
 Details of the meeting, however, were never disclosed.

 In a speech given at the 1979 meeting of the Non-Aligned Movement, Manley strongly pressed for the development of an alliance between the Non-Aligned movement and the Soviet Union to battle imperialism: "All anti-imperialists know that the balance of forces in the world shifted irrevocably in 1917 when there was a movement and a man in the October Revolution, and Lenin was the man."
-Despite some international opposition, Manley deepened and strengthened Jamaica's ties with Cuba.
+Despite some international opposition — especially from the US and the OAS —, Manley deepened and strengthened Jamaica's ties with Cuba, maintaining friendly relations with Fidel Castro, and paying an official visit to the country in 1975.